top of page

 Raw-cut tulle cathedral veil with blusher.
 Image by Shasta Bell Photography

-One of the most important aspects to consider is the bridal veil style.
-Once you say yes to the dress you set the vibe to your whole look and direction for your further moves.
-We advice you to consider your hairstyle before choosing your veil, because it automatically solves the placement question.
+One of the most essential aspects to consider is the bridal veil style.
+Once you say "yes" to the dress, you set the tone for your entire look.
+We advise you to consider your hairstyle before choosing your veil, as this automatically helps with the placement.

-Romantic: picture soft, floaty fabrics, textured tulle, face-framing blusher, lace-trimmed (mantilla or chantilly) or edge featuring heavy embroidery or floral appliques.
-They look beautiful with traditional gowns, vintage silhouettes, or anything with a bit of volume in the skirt.
-Perfect for a bride who's been dreaming about her wedding day forever.
+Picture soft, floaty fabrics, textured tulle, and lace trims.
+Romantic veils often feature face-framing blushers and heavy embroidery or floral appliques.
+They look stunning with traditional gowns, vintage silhouettes, or anything with a voluminous skirt.
+This style is ideal for a bride who has been dreaming about her wedding day forever.

 Bride in white dress and veil exiting a car, looking down.
 Italian architecture reflected in window.
 Elegant and serene mood.